 Once your competitors have finished building and decorating their gingerbread houses, you can display them publicly, feature pictures on your social media accounts, or even auction them off to collect additional funds.

-A Christmas-themed trivia contest can provide a compelling opportunity for people to gather in support of your nonprofit’s mission and demonstrate all of their holiday-related knowledge.
+A Christmas-themed trivia contest provides a compelling opportunity for people to gather in support of your nonprofit’s mission and demonstrate all of their holiday-related knowledge.

 From the name of Santa’s fastest reindeer to the number of sides a snowflake has, there are countless questions you can gather in the name of Christmas fun.
 If possible, you can even try to find ways to tie your nonprofit’s cause to some of your trivia questions to center your supporters’ attention on the purpose of your fundraising.